mrgnhnt96/vscode-dart-support/README.md

-# dart-build-runner README
+# dart-support README

-This is the README for your extension "dart-build-runner".
+This is the README for your extension "dart-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features